DEAP/deap/doc/tutorials/basic/part2.rst

 Algorithms
 ----------
 There are a few algorithms implemented in the :mod:`~deap.algorithms` module.
-They are very simple and
-reflect the basic types of evolutionary algorithms present in the literature.
-The algorithms mainly use a :class:`~deap.base.Toolbox` as defined in the last sections to
+Algorithms provide quick implementations of traditional evolutionary algorithms.

-In order to setup a toolbox for an algorithm, you must register the desired operators under the specified names, refer to the documentation of the selected algorithm for more details.
-Once the toolbox is ready, it is time to launch the algorithm.
-The simple evolutionary algorithm takes 5 arguments, a *population*, a *toolbox*, a probability of mating each individual at each generation (*cxpb*), a probability of mutating each individual at each generation (*mutpb*) and a number of generations to accomplish (*ngen*).
+Algorithms are generators that can continue an optimization indefinetely until a stoping criteria is defined.
+For example the traditional generational algorithm can be used as follow.
+Given an initial *population*, a *toolbox*, a probability of mating each individual at each generation (*cxpb*), a probability of mutating each individual at each generation (*mutpb*) the :class:`~deap.algorithms.GenerationalAlgorithm` can be used as follow

 .. literalinclude:: /code/tutorials/part_3/3_8_algorithms.py
    :lines: 33-

-The best way to understand what the simple evolutionary algorithm does, is to take a look at the documentation or the source code.
+The best way to understand what the algorithms do, is to take a look at the documentation and their source code.

 Now that you built your own evolutionary algorithm in python, you are welcome to gives us feedback and appreciation.
 We would also really like to hear about